-First, the union with Denmark was suddenly broken.
+First, the union with Denmark was suddenly broken, as Norway was given to Sweden.
 After 434 years under Danish rule, this came as a shock.
-Second, from being a small province, Norway became an independent nation with its own constitution.
-And third, from being part of an autocracy we became a democracy, as much as the times allowed.
-What we actually got was the first spring shoots of a democratic flowering.
+Second, from being a small province, Norway now became an independent nation.
+And third, from being part of an autocracy, the country suddenly became partly democratic, as much as the time allowed.

-Alnæs points out five elements everyone should know about the Norwegian Constitution:
+Alnæs points out five elements everyone should know about the Norwegian Constitution.

 The Constitution is built on the idea of a popular sovereignty, because the people elect the government.